AdobeDocs/experience-platform.en/help/data-science-workspace/real-time-machine-learning/getting-started.md

 In order to utilize Real-time Machine Learning, you need to have access to an organization provisioned with Adobe Experience Platform and Data Science Workspace.
 Additionally, you need to have a dataset in Adobe Experience Platform.

-The guides for Real-time Machine Learning require a working understanding Python 3, [Jupyter notebooks](../jupyterlab/overview.md), data science, and machine learning.
+The guides for Real-time Machine Learning require a working understanding of Python 3, [Jupyter notebooks](../jupyterlab/overview.md), data science, and machine learning.

 ## Datasets in Adobe Experience Platform